hmrc/agents-external-stubs/docs/users.md

 - Group MUST have one and at most one Admin
 - Group CAN have at most one Organisation
 - Group MAY NOT consist of Assistants only
-- Group CAN have at most 100 users
 - Organisation MUST be an Admin in the group
 - Agent MAY NOT be in the group with Organisation and Individuals
 - All Agents in the group MUST have the same AgentCode